-The South Australian Government has committed $31.1 million in funding towards replacing the iconic connection between Granite Island and Victor Harbour, known as the Granite Island Causeway.
-The project will be delivered by the Department of Planning, Transport and Infrastructure (DIT).
+The South Australian Government has committed $31.1 million in funding towards replacing the iconic connection between Granite Island and Victor Harbor, known as the Granite Island Causeway.
+The project will be delivered by the Department of Infrastructure and Transport (DIT).

 Artist impression for illustration purposes only

 The Granite Island Causeway is the only link between Granite Island and the mainland at Victor Harbor and has cultural significance to the traditional owners in the area.

 The iconic landmark is a popular tourist attraction servicing Granite Island, tourism attractions and local businesses.

 A condition assessment has identified that the original Causeway was approaching the end of its useful life and retaining the existing structure was not considered viable.

 The new Granite Island Causeway will be constructed next to the existing Causeway and will continue to deliver and enhance social and economic benefits to the region and provide a long-term solution that is environmentally sensitive.